College Savings Plans

 Financial aid eligibility is based on a variety of factors, not just on need and household income.

 When your child is in high school, start thinking about applying for aid.
-To learn more about eligibility requirements, application deadlines, and available types of federal financial loans and aid, visit the U.S. Department of Education’s Financial Aid Office.
+To learn more about eligibility requirements, application deadlines, and available types of federal financial loans and aid, visit Education Finances.

 For nonfederal financial aid, which generally assumes more family assets can be used for college costs, visit the College Board’s College Scholarship Service (CSS)/Financial Aid PROFILE® application.
 You may need additional information to qualify, including equity in your personal residence, nonqualified annuity values, and assets of siblings.

-To bridge possible gaps between government aid and college costs, you and your child have the option of borrowing from a private lender.
-According to the Consumer Financial Protection Bureau (CFPB), students should borrow only what their future earnings will allow them to repay.
-The agency recommends students not accumulate more total student debt than they expect to earn as a starting annual salary.2
+- To bridge possible gaps between government aid and college costs, you and your child have the option of borrowing from a private lender.
+According to the Consumer Financial Protection Bureau (CFPB), students should borrow only what their future earnings will allow them to repay2.

 Look to income and existing investments